Government of Afghanistan: Central Dar ul-Ifta

-The Central Dar ul-Ifta is responsible for issuing fatwas on various issues.
+The General Directorate of the Central Dar ul-Ifta is responsible for issuing fatwas on various issues.
 It functions as a religious judicial body, allowed to make quasi-binding decisions on multiple topics its scholars deem to be in line with Islamic Law.
 Its director is appointed and dismissed by the supreme leader.

 Executive

-Prime Minister
+Prime minister

 The prime minister of the Islamic Emirate of Afghanistan is the appointed head of government.
-They are responsible for overseeing the civil service operations and presiding over the Council of Ministers.
+The prime minister is responsible for overseeing the civil service operations and presiding over the Council of Ministers.
 The prime minister's office is one of six institutions within the cabinet that are directly under the purview of the supreme leader.

 The prime minister, along with the cabinet, is appointed and dismissed by the supreme leader for an undefined term.

 Deputy Prime Ministers

-The deputy prime ministers of the Islamic Emirate of Afghanistan are the appointed deputy heads of government, responsible for presiding over the civil service and Council of Ministers in the prime minister's absence or incapacity.
+The deputy prime ministers of the Islamic Emirate of Afghanistan are the appointed deputy heads of government, responsible for presiding overseeing the work of designated ministries and agencies who’ve been subordinated to the former and presiding over the Council of Ministers in the prime minister's absence or incapacity.
 Deputy prime ministers are also assigned specialized portfolios since 2021, overseeing technical commissions addressing critical issues.

 Like the prime minister and cabinet, the deputy prime ministers are appointed and dismissed by the supreme leader for an undefined term.

 Council of Ministers

 The council of ministers of the Islamic Emirate of Afghanistan is the cabinet.
 It comprises 26 ministries whose agency executives administer the civil service and are overseen by the Prime Minister.
 The ministries are also responsible for preparing legislation in their respective areas of policy for vetting by the Ministry of Justice and approval or veto by the supreme leader.
-Despite being led by the prime minister, it's effectively answerable and subordinate to the Supreme Leader.
+Despite being led by the prime minister, it is effectively answerable and subordinate to the Supreme Leader.